Timothy C. Hain, M.D.

 There are many methods of making things louder without putting all of the electronics into or close to your ear.
 These are generally called "assistive devices".
 The typical assistive device costs about 10% as much as a hearing aid.

 For example, the "PocketTalker" shown above is a small clunky device that nevertheless can be useful for things like one-on-one communication.
 This device is usually priced around $175 (Costco sells them for $114).

-There are assistive devices for TV's, telephones, and just wiring up offices.
+There are assistive devices for TV's, telephones, and just wiring up offices with "loops".
 In essence, these are large, inexpensive hearing aids.

 Hearing loss and hair loss seems to come eventually to all of us.
 For this reason, there are often charitable organizations that are willing to help out with hearing for persons who don't have financial resources to buy a hearing aid.

 The first big consideration is "try before you buy".
 We wouldn't buy a used car , couch or a home stereo unit without trying it first.

 If one were to do this anyway, it would seem very wise to know a LOT about the device we were buying (just as I like to know all about the stereo equipment I purchase).
 What does it do ?
 Who makes it ?
 Will they be in business longer than I will need this hearing aid ?
 What is it's frequency response ?
 How adjustable is it ?
 Can you get it with a t-coil (which is nice) ?
 How do you get it sized for ones ear ?
 How well does the frequency response of this device fit my needs ?

 Audiologists and hearing aid dispensors (the people who typically "fit" hearing aids) will counsel you, make sure that it works, take it back if it doesn't work out in the first month, clean it, repair it, etc. For these services, these folks charge a lot of money !